Detroit Electric SP.01: Technology

 Unique to the SP.01 is its thermal management system, developed in-house by Detroit Electric.
 As opposed to liquid coolant, Detroit Electric has opted for conditioned air to cool and heat the battery pack as this not only lengthens the battery life, but also makes the entire drive system lighter and safer in the event of a crash.
 The SP.01 has a telemetry-link to the company's central portal for continuous monitoring of battery and powertrain condition.

-An Android application, the Smartphone Application Managed Infotainment(‘SAMI’), was to provide access to all auxiliary functions ranging from music player, satellite navigation, regenerative braking adjustment and access to vehicle systems status, level of battery charge, range to recharge and other vehicle telemetry.
+An Android application, the Smartphone Application Managed Infotainment (‘SAMI’), was to provide access to all auxiliary functions ranging from a music player, satellite navigation, regenerative braking adjustment and access to vehicle systems status, level of battery charge, range to recharge and other vehicle telemetry.
 Via GSM, SAMI would also be able to detect the vehicle location.

 The SP.01 has bi-directional charging technology ('360 Powerback’) which can detect loss of inflow current and reverse feed to the home circuit.
 Charging other electric vehicles is also made possible with 360 Powerback (i.e. vehicle to vehicle).